Updated: Feb 7

-If you think about resource guarding with these facts in mind it is easy to understand that a dog guarding a resource isn’t “being a bad dog”, rather, he is looking after himself in a way that makes sense to him.
+If you think about resource guarding with these facts in mind, it is easy to understand that a dog guarding a resource isn’t “being a bad dog”; instead, he is looking after himself in a way that makes sense to him.

-If a dog believes resources are plentiful he feels less of a need to protect/defend them.
-If he believes I will absolutely make sure that he has all the food he needs and that I will not allow any animal to take it away from him I become even more important to him as a ranch partner.
+If a dog believes resources are plentiful, he feels less need to protect/defend them.
+If he believes I will absolutely make sure that he has all the food he needs and that I will not allow any animal to take it away from him, I become even more important to him as a ranch partner.

 Resource guarding is a product of a dog’s insecurity.
-If a dog is scolded for guarding something he values he feels even less control of his world and he may become more insecure.
-If he is reassured that he has nothing to worry about, that you have his back, he’s likely to relax a bit and have some trust.
+If a dog is scolded for safeguarding something he values, he feels even less control of his world, and he may become more insecure.
+If he is reassured that he has nothing to worry about, and that you have his back, he’s likely to relax a bit and have some trust.

-Realize too that LGDs are genetically selected to be resource guarders!
-The resources owners most appreciate having guarded are livestock and property; for the dog this is less narrow.
+Realize, too, that LGDs are genetically selected to be resource guarders!
+The resources owners most appreciate having guarded are livestock and property; this is less narrow for the dog.